fergbrain/countdown-timer/readme.txt

 Events can be inserted into the sidebar using the widget, or within posts and pages using shortcodes.

+Currently supports 22 languages.

 == Translations ==

 = Using another language =

-You'll need to modify your `wp-config.php` file.
-Open it up and look for the line: `define ('WPLANG', '');`
+You'll need to modify your wp-config.php file.
+To do this...

+1. Open your `wp-config.php` file in a text editor and search for: `define ('WPLANG', '');`
-You'll want `'WPLANG', 'de_DE';`
+1. Edit this line according to the language you want to use (and is available).
+For example, for Deutsch spoken in Germany, you must add: `('WPLANG', 'de_DE');`
+1. Once you've added your language code, save the file.
+1. Upload the modified wp-config.php file into the WordPress root directory.

 Of course, you'll replace de_DE with the language extension that you want to use, unless of course you actually did want the German language translation.
+For more information, consult [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language) on the WordPress Codex

+= Languages Available =

+ * Bosnian translation: bs_BA
+ * Catalan (Spain) translation: ca_CA
+ * Czech translation: cs_CZ
+ * Danish translation: da_DK
- * Swedish translation: sv_SE
+ * German translation: de_DE
  * Spanish translation: es_ES
- * German translation: de_DE
  * French translation: fr_FR
+ * Hungarian translation: hu_HU
- * Portuguese [Brazil] translation: pr_BR
+ * Italian translation: it_IT
- * Turkish translation: tr_TR
+ * Lithuanian translation: lt_LT
- * Czech translation: cs_CZ
+ * Latvian translation: lv_LV
  * Dutch translation: nl_NL
- * Chinese translation: zh_CN
+ * Norwegian translation: nn_NO
  * Polish translation: pl_PL
- * Italian translation: it_IT
- * Bosnian translation: bs_BA
- * Hungarian translation: hu_HU
- * Norwegian translation: nn_NO
- * Latvian translation: lv_LV
+ * Portuguese [Brazil] translation: pr_BR
  * Romanian translation: ro_RO
  * Russian translation: ru_RU
- * Danish translation: da_DK
- * Lithuanian translation: lt_LT
  * Serbian [Cyrilic] translation: sr_RS
+ * Swedish translation: sv_SE
+ * Turkish translation: tr_TR
+ * Vietnamese translation: vi_VI
+ * Chinese translation: zh_CN

 == Installation ==

-1. Install the plugin using your prefered method of choice.
-Using the built-in WordPress installer is the preffered choice, but you can also do things the hard/manual way.
+1. Install the plugin using your preferred method of choice.
+Using the built-in WordPress installer is the preferred choice, but you can also do things the hard/manual way.

 1. Activate the timer.